 If you’re not 100% certain you’re going to be living in your home for the next 5 years, you’ll want to look at a shorter term.
 If you break a mortgage before the term is up, you’re looking at a penalty of 3 months interest.
 Depending on how much you owe, that penalty could be worth thousands of dollars.

-Even if you just paid a couple thousand dollars per year, those add up, and will end up knocking a couple years off your mortgage.
+Even if you just paid a couple of thousand dollars per year, those add up and will end up knocking a couple of years off your mortgage.
 Plus, every time you use your prepayment privileges, all that extra cash goes directly onto principle.
 You end up with a slightly smaller mortgage every time you do that.